Dan Kelly (bushranger): Stringybark Creek

-The Mansfield group was led by Sergeant Michael Kennedy, with three policemen; Constables Thomas McIntyre, Thomas Lonigan, and Michael Scanlon.
-They set up a camp at an abandoned diggings at Stringybark Creek in a thick forest area.
+The Mansfield group was led by Sergeant Michael Kennedy, with three policemen: Constables Thomas McIntyre, Thomas Lonigan, and Michael Scanlon.
+They set up a camp at an abandoned diggings at Stringybark Creek in a thickly forested area.
 Kennedy and Scanlan went searching for the Kellys, while Lonigan and McIntyre remained at the camp.
 The Kellys were living in a hut close by at Bullock Creek.
 They heard gunfire and discovered the police camp.
 They decided to capture the policemen and take their guns and horses.

 Ned and Dan, and friends Joe Byrne and Steve Hart, went to the police camp and told them to surrender.
 Constable McIntyre put his arms up, but Lonigan tried to run for cover.
 Ned Kelly shot him dead as Lonigan turned his head back toward Kelly as he ran.
 When the other two police came back to camp, McIntyre told them to surrender.
 Scanlan was trying to dismount when he saw the attackers and tried to swing his rifle around but Ned shot him dead.
 Kennedy jumped behind his horse and ran shooting from tree to tree with Ned chasing him.
 During the shooting, Kennedy was wounded.
 Ned shot him in the chest when he tried to surrender some 800 yards away from the camp.
 Then he lined him up and then shot him through the chest at point blank range.
 McIntyre was able to escape during the confusion.
 It was later reported in the newspapers that it was Dan who had shot Kennedy.
 Dan was wounded during the shooting.

 Outlaws

 The Victorian government passed a law on 30 October 1878, making the Kelly Gang outlaws; they no longer had any legal rights.
 They could be shot by anyone, at any time, without warning.
-Anyone who could capture one of the Gang, alive or dead, would be paid a reward of £1500.
+Anyone who could capture one of the gang, alive or dead, would be paid a reward of £1500.

-The bushrangers were seen at several places around north east Victoria.
+The bushrangers were seen at several places around northeast Victoria.
 They had tried to cross the Murray River into New South Wales, but the water was too deep.
 The police had several large groups hunting for them.
 On 10 December, the Kelly Gang robbed the bank at Euroa.
 In February 1879, they went to Jerilderie, New South Wales.
-They locked the town's policemen in the police station cells, and kept many people hostage in the Royal Mail Hotel for three days.
+They locked the town's policemen in the police station cells and kept many people hostage in the Royal Mail Hotel for three days.
 Dan Kelly and Steve Hart kept the people in the hotel, while Ned Kelly and Joe Byrne robbed the bank.
-After the bank robberies, the reward was increased to £2,000 for each man, or the larger amount of £8,000 for the Gang.
+After the bank robberies, the reward was increased to £2,000 for each man, or the larger amount of £8,000 for the gang.

-Over the next 18 months many policemen were sent to north-east Victoria to search for the Kelly Gang.
+Over the next 18 months many policemen were sent to northeast Victoria to search for the Kelly Gang.
 The police could not find the bushrangers because they were badly led and they did not know how to live in the bush.
-However the Kellys were experts in living in the bush and they had the support of some local people.
+The Kellys were experts in living in the bush and had the support of some local people.